lbeder/slowkey/README.md

 ### Inputs

 - `password`: User's password.
 - `salt`: Unique salt for hashing.
+Please note that the salt must be 16 bytes long, therefore shorter salts will be padded with 0s, while longer salts will be first SHA512 hashed and then truncated to 16 bytes.
 - `iterations`: Number of iterations the process should be repeated.

 ### Output